 Poaching Eggs- The Traditional Way & a Hack!

 Until just recently, I had always been intimidated by poaching eggs.
 When I finally gathered up the courage to poach an egg the classic way, I was shocked at how simple it was, and what a big deal I had worked it up to be in my head.
-There are probably over 30 different methods on poaching the “perfect” eggs out there and here is mine!
+There are probably over 30 different methods of poaching the "perfect" eggs out there, and here is mine!

 Traditional Egg Poaching Method